gmarmin10/basic_stats/README.md

 # basic_stats

-A module to calculate the mean and standard deviation of a sample.
-It then returns a histogram of the data and determines whether or not normally distributed.
-If the dataset is not normally distributed, the module will calulate the skewness.
+The module returns the mean and standard deviation of a sample.
+It then returns a histogram of the data.

+If the user wishes to use a different array, simply go into the script "Armin_basic_stat_mod" to line 10 and replace the empty brackets with desired numbers.